VirtCode/serene-aur/server/README.md

 - `/app/authorized_secrets`: This **file** contains the secrets which are allowed to access the api.
 You probably want to mount this outside the container for easier access.
 - `/app/serene.db`: This is the *sqlite* database where all the builds, logs, etc. are stored about the different packages.
 - `/app/sources`: This is a directory structure that stores the `PKGBUILD`s which are copied to containers for building.
-- `/app/repository`: This is the repository containing the build packages.
+- `/app/repository`: This is the repository containing the built packages.
 It is served as is for pacman to access.
-- `/app/sign_key.asc`: This **file** contains the private key used for package signing if provided
+- `/app/sign_key.asc`: This file contains the private key used for package signing if provided

 ### Deployment
 It is recommended to deploy the container via docker compose.
 Here is an example for a basic deployment: